IgnisDa/sadgpt/README.md

 Just because.
 I wanted to learn some of the technologies I mentioned above and figured I should make yet another shit-posting app.

+## Contributing

+You need to have some dependencies installed to get the server up and running.
+I am too lazy to list them here, so consult the [`Dockerfile`](.devcontainer/Dockerfile) to see what they are.

+If you want superpowers, then install [mprocs](https://github.com/pvolok/mprocs), run `mprocs` and access the application at http://localhost:3000.
+If you do not want to, I'm sure you can look at [`mprocs.yml`](./mprocs.yml) to figure out how to get it working :tm:.

+## Acknowledgements

+The project was inspired from somewhere.
+Visit the website to learn more.
+But thanks to all those people whose stuff I have used.